Asbi-Tech/invictus-ai-agent-platform/docs/ASK_STREAMING_POSTMAN_REQUESTS.md

 {
     "tenant_id": "raoof-copilot-test-woner",
     "user_id": "user-456",
-    "message": "Compare Wonder Group Inc's financials with the projections in the uploaded documents, and tell me how they align with current food-tech valuations", "type": "ask",
+    "message": "Compare Wonder Group Inc's financials with the projections from the documents, and tell me how they align with current food-tech valuations", "type": "ask",
     "module_id": "deals",
     "page_context": {